 A moment later the door opened, and a deep, warm voice said, “Why, what a pleasant surprise!
 Please, please, come in.”

-Mister Leaf wore blue and orange, and a polka-dot hat.
+Mister Leaf wore blue and orange and a polka-dot hat.
 He had black curls painted on his forehead and a big smile painted on his face.
 His eyes were made of tiger-orange topaz.
 They were so friendly, they almost seemed to shine.

 He stepped out of the way and waved her in.
 “Do what do I owe this unexpected pleasure?” he asked.

-“My father has some very important work to do,” Still told him as they went upstairs to the music room.
-“So I was hoping that I could get a special lesson.”
+“My father has some very important work to do,” Still told him as they went upstairs to the music room, “so I was hoping that I could get a special lesson.”

 “Ah,” her teacher said.
 “Very good.
 Very good.
 But look, your violin is wet.
 Here, you should dry it off.”
 He took a tea towel from on top of the piano and handed it to her.